Lab Director and Principal Investigator

 Gerardo is currently a second-year graduate student in the Clinical Psychology PhD program and is part of the Family, Mood, and Relationships (FRAM) lab at Miami University.
 He completed his undergraduate degree in psychology at the University of California, Riverside, in 2023.
 His main research interests involve negative emotion differentiation (NED), which refers to the extent to which people experience negative emotions as being different from each other, and how NED relates to emotion regulation and internalizing psychopathology in youth.
 In his free time, Gerardo enjoys playing video games, watching or listening to true crime, and spending time with his fur baby (aka his cat)!

-Community Advisory Board and Lab Volunteers
+Community Advisory Board and Lab Affiliates

 Chloe (she/they) graduated from the University of Pittsburgh in 2023 where she received her B.S. in Psychology, with a minor in Neuroscience and Chemistry.
 She is interested in affective neuroscience and developmental psychopathology, with a focus on factors that contribute to the development of depression in high-risk and sexual and gender minority youth.
 Chloe is currently working as a Research Specialist in the Department of Psychiatry at the University of Pittsburgh, and is completing her training to become a Radiologic Technologist.
 They enjoy watching anime, collecting trading cards and other trinkets, and spending time with their many cats.